zimmski/tavor/README.md

 . ~/.bashrc
 ```

 Bash Completion for Tavor should now be working.
-If not, one reason could be that your distribution does not include user defined Bash Completion scripts in .bashrc so just add it to your .bashrc:
+If not, one reason could be that your distribution does not include user defined Bash Completion scripts in .bashrc so just add it to your .bashrc and include the .bashrc in your current bash:

 ```bash
 echo ". ~/.bash_completion/tavor-bash_completion.sh" >> ~/.bashrc